Steady as She Goes

 ...close...

-We went on a few rides and ate a late dinner at the the closest dining halldinning hall.
+We rode a few rides and ate a late dinner at the closest dining hall.
 My sons are so brave.
-While I wait for our food they courageously fight off the large plant that was placed in front of the stairs to prevent people from going up to the upper level dining area that was closed for the evening.
+While I waited for our food, they courageously fought off the large plant in front of the stairs to prevent people from going up to the upper-level dining area that was closed for the evening.

-Once they heroically casted of the make shift green leafed terror they tackled the flight of stairs that led to the upper seating area.
+Once they heroically cast off the makeshift green-leafed terror, they tackled the stairs leading to the upper seating area.
 While there, they diligently patrolled the stairs...

 ....down...